 2. Not all LMSs support LTI in the same way

 Even if an LMS supports LTI, there are still some quirks that could cause some challenges when developing an LTI tool for a specific LMS.
-For example, Schoology only supports up to LTI v1.1, so you cannot use an LTI Advantage app in Schoology.
+For example, some LMSs, such as Edupoint® Synergy® LMS, provide no documentation around how LTI Advantage is support.

 3. The experience for users may not be consistent